-As per section 15 of the act, the partnership property of the firm should get used by the partners only for the firm.
+As per Section 15 of the act, the partnership property of the firm should be used by the partners only for the firm.

 Relation of partners to one another

-The relationship of partners gets governed according to the contract they signed called partnership deed.
+The relationship of partners is governed according to the contract called partnership deed.

 The same partnership deed defines the rights and duties of partners towards each other.

-As per section 11 of the partnership act, the rights and duties of the partners get defined by a contract either expressly or due to a course of dealing which cannot get altered.
+As per Section 11 of the partnership act, the rights and duties of the partners are defined by a contract either explicitly or due to a course of dealing that cannot get altered.

-Each partner in a partnership firm acts as an agent of all the other partners.
-The contract entered into by one of the partners is also binding on all the other partners in dealing.
-Let us discuss the rights and duties of partners inter-se (i.e. with one another).
+Each partner in a partnership firm acts as an agent of all other partners.
+The contract entered into by one of the partners is also binding on all the other partners.
+Let us discuss the rights and duties of partners inter-se (i.e., with one another).

 For example:- A nominal partner may not be an active partner in a business.
-Still, a contract entered into by another partner is also binding on him, and he is also liable for the enforcement of the contract.
+However, a contract entered into by another partner is binding on him, and he is liable for the enforcement of the contract.